winblues/web/main/content/posts/joy-of-xfce-theming.md

 > Is it really necessary to spin up an entirely new distro for an XFCE+GTK theme?

 The original poster made me question the nature of the project that I made; is it a distro?
 In the age of `bootc`, the distinction between what is a Linux distribution and what is a Containerfile are, in my opinion, murky at best.
-The barrier of entry of creating an OCI image and creating a Linux distribution differs by orders of magnitude.
+The barrier of entry for creating an OCI image and creating a Linux distribution differs by orders of magnitude.

-[Blue95](https://blues.win/95) is a set of scripts and YAML files that are smushed together to make a Containerfile that is built using GitHub Actions and pushed to GitHub's container registry.
+[Blue95](https://blues.win/95) is a set of scripts and YAML files that are smashed together to make a Containerfile that is built using GitHub Actions and pushed to GitHub's container registry.
 What part of this process elevates the project to the status of a Linux distribution?
 What set of `RUN` commands in the Containerfile take the project from being merely an OCI image to a full blown Linux distribution?

-Popular `bootc`-based projects like [Project Bluefin](https://projectbluefin.io) and [Bazzite](https://bazzite.gg) are often labeled as Linux distributions, often to the chagrin of their creators.
-If you've ever used Bazzite, it does indeed feel like its own Linux distribution; it is quite distinct from its base of Fedora Workstation or Fedora KDE Plasma Desktop.
+Popular `bootc`-based projects like [Project Bluefin](https://projectbluefin.io) and [Bazzite](https://bazzite.gg) are often labeled as Linux distributions, much to the consternation of their creators.
+But if you've ever used Bazzite, it does indeed feel like its own Linux distribution; it is quite distinct from its base of [Fedora Silverblue](https://fedoraproject.org/atomic-desktops/silverblue/) or [Fedora Kinoite](https://fedoraproject.org/atomic-desktops/kinoite/).
 Maybe the imprecision of the term "Linux distribution" is on full display when arguments break out about what is and is not a distro.
-"I know it when I see it" may be as good as it gets when trying to label projects as worthy of the label Linux distribution or not.
+"I know it when I see it" may be the best we can do when trying to categorize projects as worthy of the label Linux distribution or not.

 Finally, to address the original question about the necessity of spinning up a new distro just for a theme: creating bootable containers with pre-loaded theming and applications brings joy to some.
 I can run a bootable container image on bare-metal and recognize that the operating system that is being used to draft these words is the product of my own artistic and creative expression, built on the work of countless other human beings.
 And that brings me joy.